edusantana/qualificacao-eduardo/trabalho-academico.md

 : the notation invites mistakes and the system gives little protection.
 Enough is known about the cognitive psychology of slips and errors to predict that certain notations will invite them.
-Prevention (e.g. check digits, declarations of identifiers, etc) can redeem the problem.
+Prevention (e.g. check digits, declarations of identifiers etc) can redeem the problem.

 -->